 As older community facilities are replaced by newer ones, the Town will help to ensure that the older buildings will not remain vacant if possible.
 Memorial Hall on East Main Street was built in 1915 as a memorial to local servicemen who served in World War 1.
 In 1923, the theater and community center opened and became the heart of the community.
 It encompassed several offices and meeting rooms on both floors with a theater on the first floor.
 Patrons were able to watch a movie or live show including local plays, musicals, and concerts.
 It later became the local volunteer Fire Department building and was occupied by them until the mid-1970's.
-Through the years it was also home to the public library, American Legion Post, and the Middletown High School.
-Although it has been vacant for many decades now, it is now being renovated and will house 15 apartments and two retail spaces.
-As part of the development agreement with the Town, the façade of the building will be preserved.
-After a new library is built on East Green Street, the old library on Prospect Street has the potential for office space for St. Thomas More Academy which purchased the old high school building adjacent to the library recently.
+Through the years it was also home to the public library, American Legion Post, and Middletown High School.
+Although vacant for decades, it was renovated with 15 apartments and two retail spaces.
+As part of the development agreement with the Town, the façade of the building was preserved.
+After the new library was built on East Green Street, the old library on Prospect Street has the potential for office space for St. Thomas More Academy, which purchased the adjacent building.